Inside the Latest Works by Global Architecture Studios From Concept to Completion

 3.2 Manufacturer coordination and spec-grade selections

-Global studios often narrow options to spec-grade lines that balance durability, serviceability, and standardization.
-Architect-oriented manufacturer collections can accelerate this process.
+Global studios tend to limit the options to spec-grade lines which address durability, serviceability, and standardization.
+Solution-oriented sets for architects can help accelerate the process.
 For instance:

-• FontanaShowers’ Architect Series focuses on touchless faucets curated for architects and interior designers, emphasizing spec-grade internals suited to high-traffic environments.
+• FontanaShowers’ Architect Series is committed to touchless faucets handpicked for architects and interior designers, championing spec-grade internals that are best suited for high-traffic settings.

 At this stage, design teams typically: